Imran Oulad Omar

-Imran Oulad Omar (عمران ولاد عمر; born 11 December 1997) is a Dutch professional footballer who plays as a midfielder for Armenian Premier League club Noah.
+Imran Oulad Omar (عمران ولاد عمر; born 11 December 1997) is a Dutch professional footballer who plays as an attacking midfielder for Erovnuli Liga club Dinamo Batumi.
 Besides the Netherlands, he has played in Slovakia, Romania, Georgia, Russia, Israel and Armenia.

 Club career

 He made his professional debut in the Eerste Divisie for Achilles '29 on 21 October 2016 in a game against Waalwijk.

+In 2020, Imran moved to Georgian club Locomotive where he spent three seasons.
+Following a brief period at Rotor, he joined Dinamo Tbilisi in June 2022.

+In 2026, Imran returned to Georgia to play for a third team under coach Giorgi Chiabrishvili.
+He joined Dinamo Batumi on a year-long deal signed on 12 July.